satiwari26/CSC_ComputerGraphics/README.md

 - click on the image below to play the video.
 [![Scene Video Link](https://github.com/satiwari26/CSC_ComputerGraphics/blob/main/staticWebpage/bat1.png)](https://youtu.be/wl4uQn8vGVE)

+## Source code
+- Prerequisite: Follow the installion process for OpenGL here: [OpenGl_setup](https://www.khronos.org/opengl/wiki/Getting_Started)
+- All the source code for the following scene can be found in OGLBaseP2.

 ## Scene Explanation
 - The scene is based of my fav movies that grew up watching.
 - Batman is my fav character and I always loved gotham city a lot.
 - The scene basically describes the prespective of the batman and his pose as he is going to encounter some serious challenges.

 ## Update in the following code
 - added texture on one of the bricks, by pressing the (M) it should be noticable.